javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 Statements can be separated with a semicolon.

-For example, here we split "Hello World" into two alerts:
+For example, we can split "Hello World" into two messages, one after the other:

 ```js run no-beautify
 alert("Hello"); alert("World");